-1) Story is the key
+1. Story is the key to speakers

 There is no successful presentation without a strong story.
-People are captured by your story not only by powerpoint slides.
-When writing a story, think 3 key points you want your audience to remember when they leave the conference.
+People are captured by your story not only by PowerPoint slides.
+When writing a story, think about 3 key points you want your audience to remember when they leave the conference.
 The rule of three implies that people can remember only 3 things at the same time.
-Make sure your audience has an easy access to the presentation and share the link through an event app like Worksup.
+Make sure your audience has easy access to the presentation and share the link through an event app like Worksup.

-2) Practice practice practice
+2. Practice practice practice

 To know how you did and how you could improve your speech for the next event, then don’t be shy and ask directly from your audience.
-For this you can use interaction app Worksup and create a simple live poll for feedback or they can rate your speech directly in the event app.
+For this, you can use the interaction app Worksup and create a simple live poll for feedback or they can rate your speech directly in the event app.

-Rating the speaker, Worksup event app
+Speakers rating, Worksup event app

-3) Grab data with attention
+3. Grab data with attention

 To grab your audience’s mind with data, show data you got from the audience not only from your research.
 To make an impact on your attendees, ask them intriguing questions and later show them visually on the screen.
-Learn how to do this with mobile event app Worksup.
+Learn how to do this with a mobile event app Worksup.

-4) Simplify your slides
+4. Simplify your slides

 Make your slides as simple as possible and try to present only one topic per slide.
 Show the slide for 10-15 seconds before you start talking about it.

-For instance, when Steve Jobs described iPod Shuffle, Steve Jobs used a simple analogy: “The iPod Shuffle is smaller and lighter than a pack of gum.”
+For instance, when Steve Jobs described iPod Shuffle, he used a simple analogy: “The iPod Shuffle is smaller and lighter than a pack of gum.”
 Also, make your slides available to see for your audience.
 As mentioned before, you could easily add the link to the event app’s agenda, where all the attendees can later see the presentation and rate it.
 You can see how it works here.

-Start a discussion
+5. Start a discussion